Tenet Healthcare: Children's Hospital of Michigan physician barring

-In late 2019, the physician group, University Pediatricians announced that they were separating from the Wayne State University School of Medicine and joining the Central Michigan University instead.
-In retaliation, Wayne State announced that they were creating their own physician group, Wayne Pediatrics and gave doctors who taught medicine at the university 30 days to switch over their affiliation to Wayne Pediatrics or lose their access to the Children's Hospital of Michigan.
+In late 2019, the physician group, University Pediatricians announced that they were separating from the Wayne State University School of Medicine in Detroit and joining Central Michigan University in Mount Pleasant, Michigan instead.
+In retaliation, Wayne State announced that they were creating their own physician group, Wayne Pediatrics and gave doctors who taught medicine at the university 30 days to switch over their affiliation to Wayne Pediatrics or lose their access to the Children's Hospital of Michigan in Detroit.
 The group University Pediatricians has had an exclusive contract with the Detroit Medical Center and DMC's owner, Tenet Healthcare, decided that doctors from Wayne Pediatrics would lose their affiliation with the hospital and doctors with Wayne Pediatrics would not be able to treat or admit patients at the hospital.
 In April 2020 Wayne State officials announced that they were taking up legal action against Tenet Healthcare.

 2021 Saint Vincent Hospital strike

 On March 8, 2021, workers at Saint Vincent Hospital in Worcester, Massachusetts, went on strike.
-According to the workers' union, the Massachusetts Nurses Association, the hospital, owned by Tenet Healthcare, has spent over $60,000,000 on the strike, hiring scab nurses to replace striking workers, and paying the Worcester Police Department over $30,000 a day for overtime patrol of the picket line.
+According to the workers' union, the Massachusetts Nurses Association, the hospital, owned by Tenet Healthcare, has spent over $60,000,000 on the strike, hiring scab nurses to replace striking workers and paying the Worcester Police Department over $30,000 a day for overtime patrol of the picket line.
 A union spokesperson claimed that this amount was triple the cost of the nurses demands, but the hospital's president disputed the $60,000,000 number.
-In an interview with the Jacobin magazine, the head of the Massachusetts Nurses Association alleged unsafe conditions at Saint Vincent Hospital, with a work overload of nurses resulting in inadequate care for patients.
+In an interview with Jacobin, a magazine, the head of the Massachusetts Nurses Association alleged unsafe conditions at Saint Vincent Hospital, with a work overload of nurses resulting in inadequate care for patients.
 The union's head also said that with the onset of the COVID-19 pandemic, nurses faced an even higher workload and that Tenet received large amounts of money from the CARES Act while simultaneously furloughing nurses.
 Tenet made a contract offer in early July.
 Further negotiations ensued during July 22 and 23, with a subsequent two-day negotiation slated to begin August 2, 2021.

 Operations

 Tenet Healthcare Corporation employed, in 2021, approximately 110,000 people.
-Through its brands, subsidiaries, joint ventures, and partnerships with companies such as United Surgical Partners International (USPI), as of September 30, 2019, Tenet operated 65 hospitals and approximately 500 other healthcare facilities.
+Through its brands, subsidiaries, joint ventures, and partnerships with companies like United Surgical Partners International (USPI), as of September 30, 2019, Tenet operated 65 hospitals and approximately 500 other healthcare facilities.
 Tenet subsidiaries own or lease and operate a number of medical office buildings, all located on or near Tenet hospital campuses.
-Tenet subsidiaries also operate free-standing and provider-based outpatient centers, including diagnostic imaging centers, ambulatory surgery centers, off-campus emergency departments and urgent care centers.
+Tenet subsidiaries operate free-standing and provider-based outpatient centers, including diagnostic imaging centers, ambulatory surgery centers, off-campus emergency departments, and urgent care centers.